 There is no occasion that I can think of where these pot stickers won’t work.

 Dinner party?
 Perfect.
 Game night?
 Wonderful.
 Bridal shower?
 Go for it!

-Savory, just a little spicy, and served with a simple dipping sauce, they are fantastic for any time when you are gathering with friends to enjoy a cocktail or share a great big meal with noodles and a main course like chicken teriyaki.
+Savory, just a little spicy, and served with a simple dipping sauce, they are fantastic for any time when you are gathering with friends to enjoy a cocktail, or to share a great big meal with noodles and a main course like chicken teriyaki.